 How to make it

-3. Dab a tablespoon full of mixture onto a cookie sheet pre-greased with cooking spray and repeat with mixture, keeping spaced 2 inches apart.
+💕 Dab a tablespoon full of mixture onto a cookie sheet pre-greased with cooking spray.
+Repeat with whole mixture, keeping spaced 2 inches apart on cookie sheet.

 Save Some for ‘Ron